Desmond Bagley: Writings

 Bagley's first published short story appeared in the English magazine Argosy in 1957, and his first novel, The Golden Keel, in 1963.
 Between whiles he was a film critic for The Rand Daily Mail in Johannesburg from 1958 to 1962.

 The success of The Golden Keel had led Bagley to turn to full-time novel writing by the mid-1960s.
 He produced a total of 16 thrillers, all craftsman-like and almost all bestsellers.
 Typically of British thriller writers of that period, he rarely used recurring characters in different books.
 Exceptions include Max Stafford (a security consultant featured in Flyaway and Windfall), Slade (a spy who appeared in Running Blind and The Freedom Trap), and Metcalfe (a smuggler/mercenary in The Golden Keel and The Spoilers).
 His work yielded five mostly unremarkable film adaptations: The Freedom Trap (1971), released in 1973 as The Mackintosh Man by Warner Brothers, directed by John Huston and starring Paul Newman and Dominique Sanda; Landslide, made for television in 1992; The Vivero Letter, filmed in 1998; and The Enemy, starring Roger Moore in 2001.
 Probably the most successful adaptation was Running Blind, serialised for television by the BBC in 1979.

 In several novels Bagley used the first-person narrative.
+His works have been translated into over 20 languages.
 One critic wrote, "As long as meticulous craftsmanship and honest entertainment are valued, and as long as action, authenticity, and expertise still make up the strong framework of the good adventure/thriller, Desmond Bagley's books will surely be read."

-Bagley also published short stories.
-His last two novels, Night of Error and Juggernaut, were published posthumously after completion by his wife.
-His works have been translated into over 20 languages.
+Posthumous publications

+Bagley's last two novels, Night of Error and Juggernaut, were published posthumously after completion by his wife.
 In 2017, an unpublished first-draft manuscript entitled Because Salton Died was discovered among his papers at the Howard Gotlieb Archival Research Center in Boston, Massachusetts.
 A complete final draft was subsequently prepared by writer Michael Davies, which was retitled Domino Island and published by HarperCollins on 9 May 2019.

 Also discovered among the author's papers was an incomplete and unpublished draft manuscript entitled Writer – An Enquiry into a Novelist.
 In 2021 this autobiographical account of Bagley's early life and formative influences was edited and published, as a free eBook, by Philip Eastwood.

 At the Frankfurt Book Fair in October 2022, HarperCollins announced they had acquired Bagley's catalogue from Brockhurst Publications, which had previously been responsible for managing the author's estate.
-Alongside the deal, publisher David Brawn revealed that a new original novel, written by Michael Davies as a 'sequel' to Domino Island, would be published as a centenary tribute to Bagley.
-The novel, entitled Outback, is scheduled for publication on 11 May 2023.
+Alongside the deal, publisher David Brawn revealed that a new original novel – written by Michael Davies as a 'sequel' to Domino Island and using the same protagonist, Bill Kemp – would be published as a centenary tribute to Bagley.
+The novel, entitled Outback, was published on 11 May 2023.
+A further sequel, Thin Ice, was published on October 24, 2024.